 No, you will not lose everything you own.
 There are a number of different exemptions that you can use to keep a lot of the things that you own.
 This is actually one of the great benefits of bankruptcy because, while creditors who get a judgment from the court can go after almost any of your assets, many things are protected in bankruptcy.
 Exemptions differ by state, and there are also federal exemptions that you might be able to use.
-You will most likely be able to keep things like your clothes, furniture, and jewelry, if the value is below a few thousand dollars.
+You will most likely be able to keep things like your clothes, furniture, and jewelry if the value is below a few thousand dollars.
 If you have a Rolex collection, you’re probably not going to be able to keep that.

-What about my property in a Chapter 13?
+What about my property in Chapter 13?

-Your assets are not sold in a Chapter 13 like they are in a Chapter 7.
+Your assets are not sold in Chapter 13 like they are in Chapter 7.
 This is because the goal is to reorganize so that you can pay your debts.
 You will have to come with a Bankruptcy Plan which will have a repayment period, usually three to five years.
-During this time period you will have to successfully make all of your payments.
+During this time period, you will have to successfully make all of your payments.
 If you do, however, you may able to keep all your property and reduce or eliminate any remaining unsecured debt after that.
-You won’t be able to discharge any secured dents, such as the mortgage on your house, or your car payment if there is still anything owed.
+You won’t be able to discharge any secured debts, such as the mortgage on your house, or your car payment if there is still anything owed.
 However, the court does have the power to change the terms of those loans.
 For example, they can change the interest rate if it is too high, or they can reduce the balance on your car loan if the loan is for much more than the car is worth.